WeiXinFam/JavaScript/FreeCodeCamp/ES6.md

 Note: UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.

 The `constructor` method is a special method for creating and initializing an object created with a class.

+Note: It is convention to precede the name of a private variable with an underscore (\_).
+However, the practice itself does not make a variable private.

+### Access Objects

+We use _getters_ and _setters_ to obtain values form an object and set the value of a property within an object.
+This.

+_getters_ - Getter functions are meant to simply return (get) the value of an object's private variable to the user without the user directly accessing the private variable.

+_setters_ - Setter functions are meant to modify (set) the value of an object's private variable based on the value passed into the setter function.
+This change could involve calculations, or even overwriting the previous value completely.

+### Modular Script

+In order to make JavaScript more modular, clean, and maintainable; ES6 introduced a way to easily share code among JavaScript files.
+This involves exporting parts of a file for use in one or more other files, and importing the parts you need, where you need them.
+In order to take advantage of this functionality, you need to create a script in your HTML document with a type of `module`.

+`<script type="module" src="filename.js"></script>`